greglo/interview-email-queue/README.md

 # Email Queue Interview

-Implement `EmailQueue` such that
+Implement an `EmailQueue` that ensures:

-1. Emails are processed in the order in which they are received
+1. **Parallel processing** – email processors should be assigned work as soon as they are free (if there is an unprocessed email).
-2. Emails should not be processed until their parentId email is processed
+2. **Dependency ordering** — an email with a `parentId` is not processed until its parent email has completed.
+3.  **FIFO** — if multiple emails are eligible to be consumed, the one received first should be processed.

+---

+## Motivation

+You're building an AI system that processes incoming emails.
+Emails arrive rapidly and must be consumed in parallel, but messages belonging to the same thread must be processed serially to preserve context.

 ```ts